eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/build-process.md

 ## Automation

-Our [Grunt WordPress Plugin Buildmachine](https://github.com/eventespresso/grunt-wp-plugin-buildmachine) will automatically the build script whenever a release of Event Espresso is being built, so there's no need to worry about running `npm run build` unless you need to test that the build process is working as expected.
+Our [Grunt WordPress Plugin Buildmachine](https://github.com/eventespresso/grunt-wp-plugin-buildmachine) will automatically execute the build script whenever a release of Event Espresso is being built, so there's no need to worry about running `npm run build` unless you need to test that the build process is working as expected.